ksinha49/ai-services-lambda/README.md

   --stack-name rag-ingestion \
   --parameter-overrides MilvusHost=<host> MilvusPort=<port> MilvusCollection=<collection>
 ```
+If deploying the template by itself, also pass `BucketName` and `TextDocPrefix`
+to match your IDP stack.

 Configure ``CHUNK_SIZE``, ``CHUNK_OVERLAP`` and ``EMBED_MODEL`` via environment
 variables or Parameter Store as needed. ``EMBED_MODEL`` specifies the default